Cops and robbers on $2K_2$-free graphs: Acknowledgments

 \section{Acknowledgments}

-I would like to thank Seyyed Aliasghar Hosseini for introducing me to this problem and for his helpful comments and suggestions.
-I would also like to thank Samuel Yvon for very helpful discussions.
-I am grateful to Ben Seamone and Ge\v na Hahn for their suggestions and support throughout this project.
-Finally, I would like to express my gratitude to Aliz\'ee Gagnon for noticing an oversight in a previous version of this proof.
+I thank Seyyed Aliasghar Hosseini and Ben Seamone for introducing me to this problem and for their helpful comments and suggestions, including the suggestion of adding Corollary \ref{rk2free} and the idea of considering minimality.
+I am very grateful to Samuel Yvon for our discussions, which have inspired me greatly.
+I thank Ge\v na Hahn and Simon St-Amant for their comments on the paper.
+I express my gratitude to Aliz\'ee Gagnon for noticing an oversight in a previous version of this paper.
+Finally, I thank the anonymous reviewers for their suggestions for this paper.